Why a DIY day planner?

-A 3 ring binder
+A 3-ring office binder

 Wire spiral bound notebook

-4. On the left side, call this your MASTER LIST, then jot down your weekly or longer term goals for reference.
+5. On the left side, call this your MASTER LIST, then jot down your weekly or longer term goals for reference.

-5. On the right side, enter the days of the week with S M T W T F S. Then slip the dates beside the days.
+6. On the right side, enter the days of the week with S M T W T F S. Then slip the dates beside the days.

 If you find you need more space for daily stuff, flip to the next page, and use the left AND right pages for the entire week.
-I find one page generally does it for me.

-6. Transfer the master list stuff to the daily page.
+7. Transfer the master list stuff to the daily page.

 Cross off master list stuff only when it’s actually done.

-7. Slip an 8.5 x 11 paper calendar behind the master list for easy reference and jotting notes.
+8. Slip an 8.5 x 11 paper calendar behind the master list for easy reference and jotting notes.

-Spiral ring notebook addition
+How to use the Spiral ring notebook